 Our weight loss surgery options

+The decision to undergo weight loss surgery will affect you for the rest of your life, and our bariatric surgeons are here to help you every step of the way.
 Depending on your condition, your bariatric surgeon will help you determine which type of weight loss surgery is best for you.
 The types of bariatric surgeries that HCA Houston offers include:

 - Roux-en-Y gastric bypass (RYGB)—a small pouch is created in the stomach with staples to restrict the amount of food the patient can consume to about one ounce.
 A Roux-en-Y procedure can lead to significant metabolic changes that eliminate diabetes in 85 percent of patients.

 - Revision bariatric surgery—for those who have experienced unsatisfactory weight loss results, revision bariatric surgery is an option.
 The type of revision surgery varies based upon which bariatric surgery you initially received.
 Revision surgery can be performed for multiple reasons, such as to improve or repair a past bariatric surgery or to change the type of bariatric surgery performed.
 For example, some patients who receive revision bariatric surgery switch from a gastric bypass to a gastric sleeve.